Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

     ![Visual Studio Code Icon](./images/d-43.png)

-1. In Visual Studio Code, expand the **23-custom-search-skill** folder and select **setup.cmd**.
+1. In Visual Studio Code, expand the **23-custom-search-skill** folder,under that expand **create-search** and then select **setup.cmd**.
 You will use this batch script to run the Azure command line interface (CLI) commands required to create the Azure resources you need.

-1. Right-click the the
-**23-custom-search-skill** folder and select **Open in Integrated Terminal**.
+1. Right click on the **23-custom-search-skill** folder and select **Open in Integrated Terminal**.
 1. In the terminal pane, enter the following command to establish an authenticated connection to your Azure subscription.

     ```